Confirmation of Acceptance for Studies (CAS)

 For more information, visit the UKCISA website.

-How do I show evidence of my digital visa status and what details do I need to provide?
+How do I show my digital visa status?

-• EU/ EEA nationals and British Nationals Overseas using the Immigration ID check app will not receive a BRP
+EU/ EEA nationals and British Nationals Overseas using the Immigration ID check app will not receive a BRP.
+You will instead need to show evidence of your digital visa status by following the below steps:

 The University Attendance Policy clearly states that students are expected to attend all scheduled teaching events.
 Attendance is recorded using SEAtS and you must scan your ID card onto card readers located on campus.
 Any absence from teaching activities must be recorded using the SEAtS app.